2023-24 Earth Grant Students

 A woman in a baseball cap standing in front of a grassy valley between snow-capped mountains

-Anya Kincannon (she/her) is a senior majoring in Environmental Studies with a minor in Global Health.
-She spent the last semester studying abroad in Sydney, Australia, learning about the Australian environment and also as an active participant of student social justice club UTS SOUL.
+Anya Kincannon (she/her) participated as a senior majoring in Environmental Studies with a minor in Global Health.
+She spent the previous semester studying abroad in Sydney, Australia, learning about the Australian environment as an active participant of student social justice club UTS SOUL.
 She previously worked as an intern for City of Tucson's Housing and Community Development Department, as well as supporting public workshops for the City's Climate Action Plan.
-These experiences prepared her well for her Earth Grant internship with Southwest Decision Resources, where she will be supporting the facilitation of multiple public planning processes, including the City of Tucson's General Plan, the Southwest Adaptation Forum annual meeting, and the Arizona Cross-Watershed Network.
+These experiences prepared her well for her Earth Grant internship with Southwest Decision Resources, where she assisted with the facilitation of multiple public planning processes, including the City of Tucson's General Plan, the Southwest Adaptation Forum annual meeting, and the Arizona Cross-Watershed Network.
+She summarized her experience in the presentation linked below.

 Image